ryannix123/single-node-openshift/SNOing.md

 # Add two DNS entries to get started

 You'll need add some DNS entries. api.ocp.mydomain.com and *.apps.ocp.mydomain.com should point to your external IP address. e.g., I use Cloudflare to host my domain's DNS.
-Keep your domain management tab open as you'll need to add a TXT record later when obtaining a Let's Encrypt certificate.
+Keep your domain management tab open as you'll need to add a TXT record later when obtaining a Let's Encrypt certificate that is based on DNS verification.

 # Open ports on your router

-You'll need to make sure ports 80, 443, 8080, and 6443 are open to your Single Node OpenShift's IP.
+Make sure ports 80, 443, 8080, and 6443 are open to your Single Node OpenShift's IP.

 # Set a DHCP reservation on your router